team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 At the time of training, we feed 4 frames as input and the model predicts the next frame in the sequence.

 At testing time, we want to predict several video frames.
 In this case, we will first feed `T0-T3` as input and expect to predict `T4`.
-For prediction of `T5`, we will feed `T1-T4` where `T4` comes from previous prediction.
+For prediction of `T5`, we will feed `T1-T4` where `T4` comes from the previous prediction.

 #### Results
 #### Graphs